Antique Chairs Through The Eras

-In this blog, we will be covering the general development of chairs in Britain in the past three centuries, breaking it down by era (Georgian, Victorian and 20th Century).
-By ‘general development’, we mean how it looked, some uses for it, and how common they were.
+In this blog, we will be examining antique chairs and the general development of chairs in Britain over the past three centuries starting in the Georgian era to Victorian and finally the 20th Century.

 Much like the latter part of the Georgian era, mahogany was still a premiere choice of the wood industry.
 But, by this time, upholstered pieces became increasingly common and would become a prominent feature of quality chairs of the time.
-Generally, the developments undertaken in this period were typical of how most things progress.
 Pioneers and technological innovations opened opportunities to improve most if not all facets of the manufacturing process.
 The end product was a more intricately designed and decorative series of chairs.

 This period also saw the creation of tete-a-tetes and gossip benches.
 These held a more social function.
-Tete-a-tetes had a more serpentine appearance and were suited for two or more people to sit down close to each other and have a chat.
-Gossip benches, however, grew immensely in popularity after the invention of the telephone back in 1876.
-They were more like sofas with a side table attached.
-The top was to hold a phone, and then there might be shelving or drawers for materials that may come up in conversation.
-Though they would peak in popularity in the 20th Century (with phones become better and more accessible), they would often be reproductions of Victorian and 19th century styles.
+Tete-a-tetes had a more serpentine appearance and were suited for two or more people to sit down close to each other.
+Gossip benches also grew immensely in popularity following the invention of the telephone back in 1876.
+These were a sofa and chair hybrid with a side table attached.
+Popularity of these pieces peaked in the 20th Century with many reproductions of Victorian styles.

 Altogether, there is not much to say about whether different types of antique chairs have fallen in and out of fashion.
 Overall, chairs are an essential element to achieving certain styles in a room (older, farmhouse chairs for that rustic appearance, and more retro Ercol chairs for a contemporary look).
-Moreover, they are a notable feature of every home, and because they have been for so long, they may be one of the most abundant forms of antique furniture on the market.
-So, if you ever feel you might want to buy something with historical value, there will be options available to you.
+Moreover, chairs are a notable feature of every home, and because they have been for so long, antique chairs may be one of the most abundant forms of antique furniture on the market.
+So, if you ever feel you might want to buy something with historical value, there will be options for antique chairs available to you.